-maximizeSimilarity A function compares two bipartite graph matrices and finds the most similar matches between the clusters similar matches between the clusters simMat A matrix of similarity coefficients between two bipartite graph matrices (bg1 and bg2) where the rows are indexed by the first bipartite graph matrix and the columns are indexed by the second bipartite graph matrix.
-The (i,j)th entry is the similarity index between complex i of bg1 and complex j of bg2.
+maximizeSimilarity A function compares two bipartite graph matrices and finds the most similar matches between the clusters simMat A matrix of similarity coefficients between two bipartite graph matrices (bg1 and bg2) where the rows are indexed by the first bipartite graph matrix and the columns are indexed by the second bipartite graph matrix.
+The $(i,j)$ th entry is the similarity index between complex i of bg1 and complex j of bg2. bywhich Takes one of these three arguments: "ROW", "COL", "BOTH" zeroSim Takes either one of the following arguments: "NO", "YES"

-This function takes a matrix of similarity indices between two bipartite graph matrices and determines, for each complex of the first bipartite graph matrix (bg1), the most similar complexes of the second bipartite graph matrix (bg2).
+This function takes a matrix of similarity indices between two bipartite graph matrices and determines, for each complex of the first bipartite graph matrix (bg1), the most similiar complexes of the second bipartite graph matrix (bg2).